-Enabling Predictive Maintenance through Smart Surfaces
+Enabling Predictive Maintenance Through Smart Surfaces

 LAIIER's vision is to become the 'Intel Inside' of the smart building.
 Embedding our technology into the floors, walls, pipes, and infrastructure of the built environment.
 The key to realizing this vision is becoming essential to the digitization and market growth of our largest customers.
 We have worked over the last 18 months to develop the ecosystem, relationships, approach and IP to make this inevitable.

-LAIIER's future success and exit potential depend on our ability to make deep and irreversible connections with the materials and chemical industries.
+LAIIER's future success and exit potential hinge on us forming strong and lasting ties with the materials and chemical industries.
+We must be able to make deep and irreversible connections with these industries in order to reach our goals.
 This happens in the context of dynamic industries and two major stages of engagement as described below.

-Construction, IoT, and the Materials and Chemical Industries
+Construction, IoT, and the materials and chemical industries

-But there is an important gap between the ultimate demand of the construction and IoT industries.
-In order to serve these opportunities, two things must happen.
 Sensor costs must plummet, and installation must be infinitely easier or non-existent.
 Sensor technology must install itself as the structure is built.
 The chemical and materials industry is perfectly positioned to take advantage of this opportunity with the right partnerships.

-From retrofitted 'stickers' to Smart Building Materials
+From retrofitted 'stickers' to smart building materials

 LAIIER is launching easily retrofitted products, which create quick scale, demonstrate efficacy and generate revenue.
 The insights from this stage help us to onboard partners in the modular stage.